Best daily deals

 You can find great consumer-oriented wired earbuds for less than their Bluetooth counterparts, and you don’t have to worry about batteries or compatibility.
 At the very least, a pair of your favorite wired earbuds (and maybe a dongle) serve as a great backup option.

-Budding audiophiles should pay attention to in-ear monitors
+Audiophiles should pay attention to in-ear monitors

 The Qobuz music streaming service app's Listening tab open on a Samsung Galaxy S10e smartphone next to a pair of Massdrop x Noble Kaiser 10 IEMs and a cup of coffee.

-Lily Katz / SoundGuys
+Lil Katz / SoundGuys

 If you’re committed to hi-fi audio, you may need a specialized pair of IEMs.

-Wired playback is still king when it comes to audio quality, and there are plenty of specialized, expensive In-ear monitors (IEMs) for you to add to your wishlist.
+Wired playback is still king when it comes to audio quality, and there are plenty of specialized, expensive in-ear monitors (IEMs) for you to add to your wishlist.
 To get the most out of lossless audio from a music streaming service like Amazon Music HD, you need a wired connection.
 There’s plenty of snake oil when it comes to high-resolution audio products, you don’t have to spend a fortune on cables, DACs, or amps to get good audio.

 Wired in-ear monitors are great for more than just audio enthusiasts.
 They’re also good for anyone who wants their earbuds to last for years to come.
-Virtually all IEMs include detachable cables (typically MMCX or 2-pin connectors), and it’s easy to replace a cable once it breaks or frays, rather than shell out for a completely new set of earphones—it’s also better for the environment.
+Virtually all IEMs include detachable cables (typically MMCX or 2-pin connectors), and it’s easy to replace a cable once it breaks or frays, rather than shell out for a completely new set of earphones — it’s also better for the environment.

-Earbuds buying guide: What features should you look out for?
+What features should you look out for?

 Wireless earbuds are only as good as their battery life